Bringing NSA into your school community

 - An NSA representative will reach out to you with further inquiries or the next steps.

-- Once approved you will receive the resources to help you start your Chapter.
+- Once approved you will receive the resources to help establish your Chapter.

 - Research your school’s policy to start a student organization on campus.
 You can communicate with the NSA representative if you need any assistance in completing the steps to become an officially recognized student organization at your school.